 North Carolina seeks shot at NCAA Tournament redemption

-GLENDALE, Ariz. — Roy Williams could hear his own footsteps as he padded through a near-silent locker room, still trying to wrap his mind around a question that couldn't be answered: What do you say to a group of players who did nothing wrong, but lost anyway?
+GLENDALE, Ariz. — Roy Williams could hear his own footsteps as he padded through a near-silent locker room, still trying to wrap his mind around a question that couldn't be answered: What do you say to a group of players who did nothing wrong but lost anyway?

 In some form or other, that question has lingered at North Carolina all season.
 With a win over Oregon in the Final Four on Saturday, the Tar Heels (31-7) will be back to the title game, where, last year, Villanova unraveled their dreams with one dagger of a shot — a game-winning 3-pointer with the buzzer sounding.